 EAB was detected in more than 25 states in the U.S. and two Canadian provinces.
-In Nebraska, it has been detected in Douglas and Cass counties.
+In Nebraska, it has been detected in Douglas, Cass, Lancaster, Saunders, and Dodge counties.
 It has been found also in the neighboring states of Iowa, Missouri, Kansas, and Colorado.

 • How is EAB spread?

 EAB spreads mostly through human-assisted movement, such as moving infested firewood and nursery stock.
 To prevent the spread, moving firewood and nursery stock out of infested areas is regulated by state and federal quarantines.

 • What can I do to avoid spreading EAB?

 To avoid spreading EAB and other wood-infesting pests, collect or purchase firewood where you will burn it.
 Don't bring wood with you when you travel.
 Leave unburned wood at the campsite.
 Visit www.dontmovefirewood.org for more information.

 • Should I treat my ash tree?Treatments should be considered generally only if EAB has been detected within 15 miles of your location and if the trees are in good health and in a good location in the landscape.
 If your tree has EAB-like symptoms, such as canopy thinning, branch dieback or D-shaped exit holes, have a certified arborist examine the tree.